Lunda Empire: Collapse

 The kingdom of Lunda came to an end in the 19th century, when it was invaded by the Chokwe, who were armed with guns.
 The Chokwe then established their own kingdom with their language and customs.
 Lunda chiefs and people continued to live in the Lunda heartland but were diminished in power.

 At the start of the colonial era (1884), the Lunda heartland was divided between Portuguese Angola, King Leopold II of Belgium's Congo Free State and the British in North-Western Rhodesia, which became Angola, DR Congo and Zambia, respectively.
 The Lunda groups in Northern Rhodesia were led by two prominent chiefs, Ishindi and Kazembe Kazembi, with Ishindi establishing his kingdom in the north-west of the country and Kazembe in the north-east.
-Of the two prominent chiefs, Ishindi was the first born of Mwanta Yamvo which Kazembe was made King as a result of reward for his loyalty to Mwanta Yamvo.
+Of the two prominent chiefs, Ishindi was the first born of Mwanta Yamvo and Kazembe was made King as a result of reward for his loyalty to Mwanta Yamvo.